 Since 1997, the vineyard and winemaking practices have been focused on growing and producing excellent terroir-driven, Rhône-style wines.
-This revelation has led to Zaca Mesa wines consistently receiving many 90+ scores throughout its history (our current releases can be viewed here).
+With this concentrated direction, Zaca Mesa wines have consistently received many 90+ scores throughout its history (our current releases can be viewed here).

 As a pioneer in Santa Barbara County, Zaca Mesa has been a training ground for many great winemakers, earning the moniker of Zaca University and further establishing Zaca Mesa as a renowned producer of 100% estate wines from the Central Coast.